Feefo logo

 open

 No, if you’re renting a flat within a wider block, your landlord will be responsible for the buildings insurance.
-They will likely have landlord insurance in place which covers blocks of flats.

 If your landlord is the freeholder, they will normally be required to sort the buildings insurance, unless they use a management company, or have a separate agreement with the leaseholder.

-If your landlord is the leaseholder, this may mean that they either rely on the freeholder or management company, are part of a residents’ association or a ‘right to manage’ company, or could even be responsible for organising leasehold buildings insurance themself.
+If your landlord is the leaseholder, this may mean that they either rely on the freeholder or management company, are part of a residents’ association or a ‘right to manage’ company or could even be responsible for organising leasehold buildings insurance themself.

 It’s a sensible idea to approach this query with the landlord as soon as you know that you want to rent a flat within a wider block of flats.